Loading... Please wait...Standard Urn Inscrption Format:

 Faithful Wife, Loving Mother

-Engraving a middle name:
+Including a middle name

 John D. Doe